by CSyphrett and Martin Maenza

 [(*) Editor’s note: See “The Brimstone Ballet,” Saga of the Swamp Thing #31 (December, 1984) and “Down Amongst the Dead Men,” Swamp Thing v2 Annual #2 (1985).]

-“I’m going to leave, Mr. Gallowglass,” said Abby.
-“I’m sorry.
-Discovering how this island came to be has made me realize that I have been running from my problems.
-I haven’t even been able to see Matt in the hospital like I should, not even when I took that furlough.”
+Abby met his gaze, her mind made up.
+“I’m going to leave, Mr. Gallowglass,” she admitted, her voice laced with regret.
+“I’ve come to realize that I’ve been running away from my problems.
+I haven’t even been able to see Matt in the hospital, not even when I took that short furlough.”